plone/volto/docs/source/upgrade-guide/index.md

 ### Cypress upgraded to 12.17.1

-As usual in a Volto major version, Cypress has been upgraded to latest version to date.
+As usual in a Volto major version release, Cypress has been upgraded to the latest version to date.
 There are no major changes to the way the tests are implemented and run.

-However, could be that the Cypress boilerplate you are using has to be updated in your projects and add-ons in case you are using `@testing-library/cypress` in your tests.
+However, it could be that your Cypress boilerplate must be updated in your projects and add-ons if you use `@testing-library/cypress` in your tests.
-This is due to a change in how the default commands are now built internally and `@testing-library/cypress`.
+This is due to a change in how the default commands are now built internally and in `@testing-library/cypress`.

 You need to move the import: